desktopui/silver-bullet/docs/electron.md

 <img width="1347" alt="oAuth in a Slack app that does not re-use the browser" src="https://user-images.githubusercontent.com/1004115/51083737-cfe05c80-172f-11e9-854a-96079c04d274.png">

-OAuth leveraging existing Slack session in browser.
+OAuth leveraging existing Slack session in the browser.

 ## Accessibility (a11y)